sukanyasmeher/sfal-vsd/AdvancedPhysicalDesign.md

 <details>
   <summary> Lab - Congestion aware placement using RePlAce </summary>

-  ## Congestion aware placement using RePlAce
+  ## Congestion-aware placement using RePlAce
   - Placement happens in two stages
       - Global placement - Main objective is reduce the wire length.
 In OpenLane we used half half-perimeter wire length (HPWL)
       - Detailed placement